zhaoyul/aposd-vs-clean-code/README.md

 	no longer helps and actually starts to hurt.
 We saw this disagreement over method length, and I think we're seeing it again here.

 * Low level documentation?
-I disagree: unit tests are a very poor form of documentation.
+I disagree: unit tests are a poor form of documentation.
 Comments are a much more effective form of documentation, and you can put them right next to the relevant code.
 Trying to learn a method's